atifih/Good_README_Generator/README.md

 All pull requests are allowed/encouraged.
 For developers looking to make profound changes to this project, kindly open an issue detailing proposed changes to be made so that a discussion may ensue.

 ## Tests
 None are provided at this point in time.
+However, a sample Readme file called: goodRReadme.md is provided to illustrate the capabilities of this application.

 ## Questions
 [Developer GitHub profile link](https://github.com/atifih)